 The function in charge of the preparation and updating of this register is the Group's Corporate Affairs Department.

-The Company also constantly applies the principles contained in Borsa Italiana's "Guide to Market Disclosure", which supplements existing provisions of law and regulations.
+The Company also constantly applies the principles contained in the "Guide to Market Disclosure", which was presented by Borsa Italiana in 2002 and supplements existing provisions of law and regulations.